joric/interviewbit/programming/dynamic-programming/unique-binary-search-trees-ii.md

 https://www.interviewbit.com/problems/unique-binary-search-trees-ii/

-Given A, how many structurally unique BST’s (binary search trees) that store values 1...A?
+Given A, how many structurally unique BST's (binary search trees) that store values 1...A?

 Example :

-Given A = 3, there are a total of 5 unique BST’s.
+Given A = 3, there are a total of 5 unique BST's.

 ```
    1         3     3      2      1